 Mother’s Day is on Sunday 6th March 2016 this year.
 It is when we celebrate mothers and treat them to a meal or often give them flowers or gifts.
 Here are my thoughts on what to give your mum this Mothering Sunday.

-A while ago Nathan James Dodd saw a quote in 'Plantlife', an organization fighting hard to protect our wild flowers and plants: 'our meadows and grasslands are as much part of our heritage as the works of Shakespeare'.
+A while ago David Coton saw a quote in 'Plantlife', an organization fighting hard to protect our wild flowers and plants: 'our meadows and grasslands are as much part of our heritage as the works of Shakespeare'.
+So if you're tired of a boring lawn, why not turn it into a colourful wildlife rich, meadow.

 Whether it's a bleak December or the more mild weather we are becoming used to, you can still spend useful time in the garden during the last month of the year.
 David Coton suggests some garden jobs that can occupy the short days.